 - Quality and Continuity of Medication Management when People with Dementia Transition between the Care Home and Hospital Settings – Suzanne Hill, supervised by Dr Catherine Quinn and Professor David Alldred

 - Hospital and care home nurse perspectives on optimising care for people living with dementia who transfer between hospitals and care homes – Angela Richardson, supervised by Professor Murna Downs and Professor Gail Mountain

 - Factors influencing decision-making about living arrangements by women with dementia who live alone– Helen Wells, supervised by Dr Andrea Capstick and Professor Udy Archibong

-- Perceptions of medicines management for people living with dementia in their own home and the contribution of community pharmacy in supporting independent living post-diagnosis– Paul Dourandish, supervised by Dr Sue Jones and Dr Kathryn Lord
+- Perceptions of medicines management for people living with dementia in their own home and the contribution of community pharmacy in supporting independent living post-diagnosis– Paul Dourandish, supervised by Dr Sue Jones, Dr Kathryn Lord and Dr Danielle Jones

 - Memory problems to complex needs: How do South Asian carers manage the transitions relating to the care of a family member with dementia– Akhlak Rauf, supervised by Professor Jan Oyebode and Dr Sahdia Parveen